 Gardeners can create beautiful landscapes that provide color and interest for years to come through the use of perennial plants.
-The critical step in planning any perennial garden is the selection of true perennials.
-The difference between annuals and perennial plants is really quite basic.
+The critical step in planning any perennial garden is the selection of right perennials.
+The difference between annuals and perennial plants is quite essential.
 Annuals are plants that live for only one growing season.
 Perennials are plants that grow through multiple seasons.

-The way the plants seed is another source of confusion.
+The way the plant's seed is another source of confusion.
 True perennials grow from the same root system year after year.
 Flowering bulbs are a perfect example.
 Tulips grow each year from bulbs that become dormant but do not die.
-Flowering shrubs or vines are another example.
+Flowering shrubs or vines are another examples.
 Wisteria and lilac blossom from stems that lose their leaves in the winter but do not die to the ground.

 The roots of annual plants die each year, but the plants produce seeds that gardeners collect and sow the following season.
 Most vegetable plants fall into this category.
 Some annuals produce seeds that fall to the ground and grow the next year without any intervention or help from a gardener.
 The new plants grow in the same area, and it may seem as though the same plants are coming back year after year.
-The reality, however, is that new plants are growing from seed in the same general location.
-These types of plants are called self-seeding, and some plants that are sold as perennials are really self-seeding annuals.
+The reality, however, is that new plants are grown from seed in the same general location.
+These types of plants are called self-seeding, and some plants that are sold as perennials are self-seeding annuals.
 Vendors often label self-seeding annuals as perennials, like the Purple Coneflower, because consumers are more likely to purchase plants that come back year after year.